LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

    -  DaemonSet = Manages Kubernetes Pods that run on worker nodes.
 Objects created using this API are usually for logging or networking.
    -  Deployment = Uses both the Pod and ReplicaSet API along with managing the life-cycle of an application.
 It is designed for stateless applications.
-   -  ReplicaSet = New API for manging replicas that has support for label selectors.
+   -  ReplicaSet = New API for managing replicas that has support for label selectors.
    -  StatefulSet = Similar to a Deployment except it can handle persistent storage along with ordered scaling and rolling updates.
 Each new Pod created will have a new persistent volume claim created (if applicable).
 [1]

 -  batch